Intuit Bank Feeds

 Introduction

-1. Get listed as a bank within Intuit's QuickBooks Online.
+1. Get listed as a financial institution within Intuit's ecosystem.

-2. Onboard your customers to Intuit Bank Feeds to establish a connection between their bank account and their accounting instance.
+2. Onboard your customers within their Intuit products to establish a connection between their bank or card account and their Intuit instance.

-3. Continuously sync transaction data into the accounting instance to enable reconciliation.
+3. Continuously sync transaction data into Rutter's systems to enable your customers to pull it into their Intuit products.

 End User Setup Process